(Needless to say, story and finale discussed in detail here)

 But no, Mendes' subversiveness is largely a tease; like Silva approaching M when he approaches radical revisionism of the Bond mythos his aim fails and he falls aside, leaving us with Business as Usual with Big Explosions.
 Bond may be abused but never revenge the betrayal; he may be enticed but never really seduced; and he may have his heart tugged, but God forbid that it actually break.

 A brief sidenote on the women--but then the women being treated as sidenotes already says something about the movie.
 Dench's M plays a significant role, it's true; it's also true that she's helpless for most of the picture (in chess, she's the king not queen), makes bumbling decisions, ultimately steps aside in favor of yet another male authority figure (was she tired of the role, or did she ask for too much money?).
 Naomie Harris' Eve is a more active, more entertaining foil to Bond, but hardly gets to bed him; Berenice Marlohe's Severin does bed him, but ends up as punchline to a sadistic joke.
 Good respectable girl ultimately sits docilely behind desk to play secretary, bad promiscuous girl gets screwed in both senses?
-Bond politics is as retrograde as ever, only the filmmakers can't use the times and a sense of wicked fun as an excuse anymore (the early Bond films took very little seriously; as a result (I suspect) audiences then and now don't need to take their misogyny seriously).
+Bond politics are as retrograde as ever, only the filmmakers can't use the times and a sense of wicked fun as an excuse anymore (the early Bond films took very little seriously; as a result (I suspect) audiences then and now don't need to take their misogyny seriously).

 Is this the greatest Bond flick ever?
 Calm down; a little perspective is necessary.
 Skyfall is good, arguably the best recent Bond, but my list of better titles would include Never Say Never for introducing the idea of an aging, worn-out Bond; the original Casino Royale for its sheer anarchic perversity (Orson Welles as Le Chiffre, Woody Allen as one of several in a family of Bonds); On Her Majesty's Secret Service for the moment--carefully prepared for and presented--where Bond does break down, is more emotionally naked than any of his women, ever; and above all Goldfinger, for perfecting the Bond formula on third attempt, a Cock-a-leekie of beautiful girls, supervillain, fantastic gadgets (some of which sport spinning license plates and roll on four wheels), inventive action and droll humor, all in precisely measured amounts and kept in the air, juggled in an intricate choreography.